LorenzoPicken/Death-Dealt-Hand/README.md

 <br>

 <p>To draw from the effect deck, a token must be used in exchange.
 These tokens are awarded to both the player and the enemy throughout the match based on two conditions.
 First, a player recieves one token every time they clear the table of cards.
 The second condition directly corelated to the performance of a player at the end of a round.
 Winning the round will award 2 tokens to the losing player and none to the victor.
 A tie on the other hand will award a token to each player.
 A maximum limit of three tokens is enstated at all times throughout the match and an effect card must be drawn before playing a regular card and is limited to one draw per turn.</p>
+<br><br>

+<h2>Card Designs</h2>
+<p>While the designs of the main deck of scopa cards are ones found on traditional italian playing cards, the designs for the effect cards were a mix of fair use images found online and original designs stensiled or drawn in Microsoft Paint 3D and overlayed as materials on custom 3D card models made in Blender.
+The same process was used to model every card used in the game as well as the deck asset.</p>
+<br><br>

+<h2>Audio System and Design</h2>
+<p></p>